Future Object Detection with Spatiotemporal Transformers: Experiments

-\parsection{Ego-motion Ablation} Next, we introduce ego-motion information to our spatiotemporal neural network.
-In Section-\ref{sec:egomotion}, we described how to encode the ego-motion information and incorporate it into the network using sequential cross-attention.
-As an alternative, we also interpret $\mathbf{f}_\text{ego}$ as a learnable positional encoding, and simply add it to the CNN features, as is typically done with positional encodings~\cite{carion2020end}.
-We evaluate the effectiveness of these approaches in Table~\ref{tab:egomotion}.
-We can clearly see that ego-motion is a powerful cue, and all approaches strongly outperform the method without ego-motion.
-Interestingly, even the simple mechanism of interpreting it as a positional encoding works very well.
-We choose to prioritize performance on the Car and Pedestrian categories, and therefore adopt sequential cross-attention in the encoder in further experiments.

-\parsection{Quantitative Comparison} We compare our single-frame and spatiotemporal approach to a naïve baseline, a tracking-based baseline, and an adaption of prior art.
+We begin by exploring the task of future object detection using a naïve baseline, a tracking-based method, an oracle, and several adaptions of prior art.
 The naïve baseline corresponds to the scenario where no future prediction is done.
-We run standard object detection on the past image ($\mathbf{I}^t$) and treat the detections as the future prediction.
-The tracking-based baseline follows the baseline used in FIERY~\cite{hu2021fiery}: The centerpoint distance between pairs of detections in two different frames is used as cost and then the Hungarian algorithm is used to minimize the total cost.
+We run standard object detection on the past image ($\mathbf{I}^T$) and treat the detections as the future prediction.
+The tracking-based method follows the baseline used in FIERY~\cite{hu2021fiery}: The centerpoint distance between pairs of detections in two different frames is used as cost and then the Hungarian algorithm is used to minimize the total cost.
 Matched objects are extrapolated linearly into the future frame.
-While it was not possible to directly compare against prior work, we found F2F\cite{luc2018predicting} to be the most applicable.
-We keep our DETR-like approach but replace the transformer encoder with the F2F module, which takes features from multiple frames and learns to forecast a future feature map.
-Finally, the oracle acts as a best-case reference, providing the performance of a single-frame detector applied directly to the future frame.
+The oracle acts as a best-case reference, providing the performance of a single-frame detector applied directly to the future frame ($\mathbf{I}^{T+\tau}$).
+We hypothesise that it could be beneficial to learn future object detection directly, in and end-to-end manner.
+To that end, we adapt two existing object detectors: FasterRCNN~\cite{ren2015faster}, and ConditionalDETR.
+In both cases, the detector is presented with the past image ($\mathbf{I}^T$) and trained to predict the future objects ($\mathcal{O}^{T+\tau}$).
+We also compare with F2F~\cite{luc2018predicting}, which the authors show to outperform multiple baselines -- including optical flow warping -- on the closely related task of future instance prediction.
+To adapt it to future object detection, and simplify comparisons with our method, we use a DETR-like approach but replace the transformer encoder with the F2F module, which takes features from multiple frames and learns to forecast a future feature map.
+These reference methods are compared to our proposed method, which extends DETR with: a spatiotemporal mechanism, using $T=2$; ego-motion information; or both.
+In our initial experiments, we found $T>2$ to provide negligible gain at high computational cost.
+We leave making efficient use of additional frames to future work.